-2 USING ADAPT812DXLT WITH SOLDERLESS BREADBOARDS
+2 USING ADAPT812MAX WITH SOLDERLESS BREADBOARDS

-The standard Adapt812DXLT Starter Package comes with a 50-pin adapter to allow you to plug the module into a solderless breadboard ("protoboard").
-Typically, this adapter would be used on the H1 I/O connector to plug the module vetically into your breadboard.
-If additional signals from the secondary I/O connector (H2) are needed, connection can be made via a ribbon cable.
-However, use care not to short any pins on H2, since many of the signals present are data and address lines used by the expanded memory on board.
+The standard Adapt812MAX Starter Package comes with two 50-pin adapters to allow you to plug the module into one or two solderless breadboards ("protoboards").
+These adapters may be used on one or both I/O connectors (H1 or H2).
+Use care not to short any pins on H2, since many of the signals present are data and address lines used by the expanded memory on board.